ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Attestation context:
-: The interactions and set of information shared between the Client and Attester only, for the purposes of attesting the vailidity of the Client for the purposes of completing the issuance protocol.
+: The interactions and set of information shared between the Client and Attester only, for the purposes of attesting the vailidity of the Client in the issuance protocol.
 This context includes all information associated with attestation, such as the timestamp of the event and any Client visible information, including information needed for the attestation procedure to complete.

 The privacy goals of Privacy Pass assume a threat model in which Origins trust specific Issuers to produce tokens, and Issuers in turn trust one or more